hpparvi/PyTransit/doc/source/index.rst

 aims to implement all the major functionality also in OpenCL.

-While PyTransit is aimed to work as a library offering tools for customised transit analysis codes, it can also be used almost directly for transit modelling and parameter estimation.
+While PyTransit is aimed to work as a library offering tools for customised transit analysis codes, it can also be used directly for transit modelling and parameter estimation.

 .. toctree::
     :maxdepth: 2